c1h1r1i1s1/SpotifyCrate/README.md

    * <b> For others: </b> As you need the program to redirect to your device via the same local address each time, you must have a reserved local IP address set for your device that you can use such as `192.168.0.8`.
 You would then add `http://192.168.0.8:8080` as the redirect URL.
 Otherwise, you could have your own hostname being broadcasted across the network such as 'mycomputer' which could then be accessed at `http://mycomputer.local:8080`.
 Note that in each case, port 8080 must be used.

 3. Now that you have your app set up, open `cred.py` in the installation directory.
 Here you can input your client ID and client secret.
-   * <b> NOTE: You must either have 2 Factor Authentication disabled, or be able to receive a login code either via a 2FA code generator or message service.
-The method of facebook sending a link to allow the connection seems not to work with this version of fbchat.</b>

 4. Run `auth.py` to give the app Spotify conectivity.